KAREN CRASTA

 NUHS Centre for Healthy Longevity

-Dr. KAREN CRASTA is Assistant Professor at the National University of Singapore (NUS) with affiliations at the Department of Physiology, NUS Yong Loo Lin School of Medicine, the Healthy Longevity Translational Research Program and the Centre of Healthy Longevity where she leads the Genome Instability and Stress Response Laboratory.
-After BSc Honours in Microbiology at NUS, Karen completed her PhD at A*STAR IMCB in the lab of Prof. Uttam Surana where she uncovered fundamental mechanistic regulation underlying centrosome separation and mitotic spindle formation using budding yeast as a model system.
-Wanting to further her interests in the role of chromosome mis-segregation underlying cancers, she undertook postdoctoral training with the eminent Prof. David Pellman at the Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA), where her groundbreaking work revealed a mechanistic link between mitotic errors and chromosomal breaks via micronuclei.
-Following short stints upon her return to Singapore at A*STAR and LKCMedicine, she set up her research group at the NUHS Centre of Healthy Longevity in 2021.
-Together with her team, Karen seeks to understand the impact of genomic instability-related stress response and adaptation in cancer progression and therapeutic resistance, while investigating the translational potential of targeting biological mechanisms of ageing.
+Dr. KAREN CRASTA is Assistant Professor at the National University of Singapore (NUS) Yong Loo Lin School of Medicine with affiliations to the Department of Physiology and Healthy Longevity Translational Research Program, and the Centre of Healthy Longevity where she leads the Genome Instability and Stress Response Laboratory.
+After BSc Honours in Microbiology at NUS, Karen completed her PhD at A*STAR IMCB in the lab of Prof. Uttam Surana where she uncovered fundamental mechanisms regulating centrosome separation and mitotic spindle formation using budding yeast as a model system.
+Wanting to further her interests in the role of chromosome missegregation underlying cancers, she undertook postdoctoral training with the eminent Prof. David Pellman at the Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA), where her groundbreaking work revealed a mechanistic link between mitotic errors and chromosomal breaks via micronuclei.
+Following short stints upon her return home to Singapore at A*STAR and NTU LKCMedicine, she then set up her research group at her alma mater NUS in 2020.
+Together with her team, Karen seeks to understand the impact of genomic instability-related stress response and adaptation in cancer progression and therapeutic resistance, while investigating the translational potential of improving mitotic fidelity for healthy longevity.

-Dr. Karen Crasta is a recipient of the prestigious National Research Foundation (NRF) Fellowship, the A*STAR International Fellowship (AIF) and the HHMI Research Associate Fellowship (USA).
+Dr. Karen Crasta is a recipient of the prestigious Singapore National Research Foundation (NRF) Fellowship, the A*STAR International Fellowship (AIF) and the HHMI Research Associate Fellowship (USA).
 She is also an alumnus of the highly-selective AACR Translational Cancer Research for Basic Scientists Workshop (2012 cohort).
-She is currently Associate Editor for the journal Frontiers in Aging (Neoplastic Pathologies of Aging division) and serves on the Editorial Board of NPG Scientific Reports (Cell Biology Division).
+She is currently Associate Editor for the journal Frontiers in Aging (Aging and Cancer) and serves on the Editorial Board of NPG Scientific Reports (Cell Biology Division).

-Always seeking to make a meaningful difference as a scientist and educator, Karen has been appointed as Deputy Director (Research Programs) at NUS YLL School of Medicine Dean's Office.
-She also strives to advocate for diversity in science and has served as Executive Council Member on the NUHS Women in Science and Healthcare (WISH) Committee and is a Career Mentor for SINDA's "Let Her Shine" Program.
+Always seeking to make a meaningful difference as a scientist and educator, Karen has been appointed as Deputy Director (Academic Outreach) at NUS YLL School of Medicine.
+She is also a strong advocate for diversity in science and has served as ExCo Member on the NUHS Women in Science and Healthcare (WISH) Committee and is a Career Mentor for SINDA's "Let Her Shine" Program.
 A sucker for good books, organised spaces, chocolate and the thrill of discovery.
 Believes smiling and dancing are key to healthy longevity!

 MATIUS ROBERT

 Mat moved here from Indonesia for undergraduate studies and obtained his Bachelor's degree in Life Sciences from NUS.
-His current research interests in the lab include dissecting consequences of therapy-induced senescence.
-Apart from research, he likes to read thought-provoking books and enjoys a casual game of chess.
+His current research interests in the lab include dissecting cellular and clinical consequences of therapy-induced senescence, as well as the role of extrachromosomal circular DNA in cancers.
+Apart from research, Matius likes to read thought-provoking books and enjoys a casual game of chess.

 Mat moved here from Indonesia for undergraduate studies and obtained his Bachelor's degree in Life Sciences from NUS.
-His current research interests in the lab include dissecting consequences of therapy-induced senescence.
-Apart from research, he likes to read thought-provoking books and enjoys a casual game of chess.
+His current research interests in the lab include dissecting cellular and clinical consequences of therapy-induced senescence, as well as the role of extrachromosomal circular DNA in cancers.
+Apart from research, Matius likes to read thought-provoking books and enjoys a casual game of chess.

 REKHA JAKHAR